NCTB Local Rules & Policies

 You are only guaranteed a spot in our tournament if payment is received either by mail or by paying online.
 Signing up, but not paying does not guarantee your spot for the tournament.
 We WILL ACCEPT post-dated checks (date them for 10 days before the event) and will hold such checks until that date, but mark the team paid.
 We do not accept deposits.

-0 Games played-Full Refund or credit of tournament fee
+0 Games played-Full credit of tournament fee

-2 Games played-33% refund or credit of tournament fee
+2 Games played-33%credit of tournament fee

-3 Games played- No refund
+3 Games played- No Credit

 Game started equals a game played